szweibel/javascripting-graduate-student-old/workshop/Javascript.md

     }
 ```

 Try writing a short story of your own in the code editor below.
-(You can also copy/paste the code from mine if you want to see it in action.)
+(You can also copy/paste the code from mine if you want to see it in action.) __Note:__ If you are particularly fond of your story, feel free to copy and paste it in a document for use later!
+We'll learn how to work with local JavaScript files in a later lesson.

 <CodeEditor language='JavaScript' height = '450px'>
 </CodeEditor>